PhilipAbed/RenovateTutorial/README.md

 ![image](https://user-images.githubusercontent.com/42116482/178495994-7cce93f1-db65-4f09-b682-7506dc242fdc.png)

 - Renovate’s update PRs will update the relevant dependency across your entire repo.
-In our RenovateTutorial repo, this will be both the package.json file and the yarn.lock file:
+In our RenovateTutorial repo, this will be both the `package.json` file and the `package-lock.json` file:

 ![image](https://user-images.githubusercontent.com/42116482/178496208-81bb23b4-0da7-43eb-8d60-8a9bfe7aed3d.png)